JLSM02/SOC/README.md

 -The simulationX.py files are used to call the fortran subroutine several times and manage the data.

--The analisisX.ipynb files are data analysis of physics simulations.
+-The analisisX.ipynb notebooks are used for data analysis of physics simulations.

 For compiling Fortran files to python modules type: python -m numpy.f2py -c --fcompiler=gnu95 --compiler=mingw32 <programName>.f90 -m <moduleName>